2023 National Camogie League: League structure

 If three or more teams are level on league points, rankings are determined solely by points difference.

 Finals and relegation

 In Division 1A, the top two teams meet in the Camogie League final.
 The last-placed team is relegated.

 In Division 1B, the top two teams meet in the final, with the division champions promoted.
-The last-placed team is relegated.
+The last-placed team is relegated to Division 2A.

-In Division 2A, the top two teams meet in the final, with the division champions promoted.
-The last-placed team is relegated.
+In Division 2A, the top two teams meet in the final, with the division champions promoted to Division 1B.
+The last-placed team is relegated to Division 3A.

-In Division 2B, the top two teams meet in the final, with the division champions promoted.
-The last-placed team is relegated.
+In Division 3A, the top two in each group meet in the semi-finals, with the division champions promoted to Division 2A.
+The bottom two in each group meet in the "Division 4" semi-finals and final, with no promotion.

-In Division 3A, the top two in each group meet in the semi-finals, with the division champions promoted.
-The last-placed team in each group goes into the relegation playoff, with the losers relegated.
+In Division 2B, the top two teams meet in the final, with no promotion.
+The last-placed team is relegated to Division 3B.

-In Division 3B, the top two teams meet in the final, with the division champions promoted.
+In Division 3B, the top two teams meet in the final, with the division champions promoted to 2B.